xventus/pv_view/README.md

 ## TODO

-- Fix ResetTask - when a reboot is requested, the bar crashes and then restarts.
+- Fix ResetTask - when a reboot is requested, the task crashes and then restarts.
 - Fix unsubscribe call when connection is lost.
 -